maperial/maperial.github.io/concepts/index.md

 # MapViews

-There are 5 types of MapView :
+A MapView can be either :

 - a [Map](#map)
 - an [Anchor](#anchor)